twilkinson3421/next-loc/README.md

 ### Global Dictionaries

 Next Loc also provides support for global dictionaries.
 A global dictionary is, in essence, "inherited" by **ALL** locales.
 To use global dictionaries, create a `GLOBAL` directory **in the same** directory as the normal locales.
-Within this `GLOBAL` directory, you can create a JSON file for each namespace - the names for global namespaces do not have to match the names of the regular namespaces, although in many applications this will be the case.
+Within this `GLOBAL` directory, create a JSON file for each member of `globalNamespaces` in `config.ts`.
 Translations located in global dictionaries are accessed in the same way as regular localisations.
 For example, if there is a file `GLOBAL/metadata.json`, its translations can be accessed as follows.

 ```tsx
 //...